KoanOps/Recs/Papers.md

-# Claudio's recommendations for research papers:
+# Claudio's recs for papers:

 [How accurate are modern Value-at-Risk estimators derived from extreme value theory? by Moel and Auer](https://link.springer.com/article/10.1007/s11156-017-0652-y)